-A contract for difference ("CFD") is a leveraged contract entered into with GAIN on a bilateral basis.
-It allows an investor to speculate on rising or falling prices on an underlying commodity.
+A contract for difference ("CFD") is a leveraged contract entered into with SFL on a bilateral basis.
+It allows an investor to speculate on rising or falling prices in an underlying bond.

-An investor has the choice to buy (or go "long") the CFD to benefit from rising commodity prices; or to sell (or go "short") the CFD to benefit from falling commodity prices.
-The price of the CFD is derived from the price of the underlying commodity price, which may be either the current ("cash") price or a forward ("future") price.
-For instance, if an investor is long on an oil CFD and the price of oil rises, the value of the CFD will increase - at the end of the contract GAIN will pay the difference between the closing value of the contract and the opening value of the contract.
-Conversely, if an investor is long and the cash price of oil falls, the value of the CFD will decrease - at the end of the contract they will pay GAIN the difference between the closing value of the contract and the opening value of the contract.
-A CFD referencing the underlying future price works in exactly the same way except that such contracts have a pre-defined expiry date - a date upon which the contract either automatically closes or must be rolled into the next period.
+An investor has the choice to buy (or go "long") the CFD to benefit from rising bond prices; or to sell (or go "short") the CFD to benefit from falling bond prices.
+The price of the CFD is derived from the underlying bond future.
+For instance, if an investor is long the German Bund CFD and the price of the underlying bond future rises, the value of the CFD will increase - at the end of the contract SFL will pay the difference between the closing value of the contract and the opening value of the contract.
+Conversely, if an investor is long and the price of the underlying bond future falls, the value of the CFD will decrease - at the end of the contract.
+A CFD referencing the underlying forward price works in exactly the same way except that such contracts have a pre-defined expiry date - a date upon which the contract either automatically closes or must be rolled into the next period.
 The leverage embedded within all CFDs has the effect of magnifying both profits and losses.